kubernetes-study-guide/Kubernetes-Study-Guide/Section-04-images-and-docker-registries/02_Open_a_terminal_inside_an_existing_pod/transcript.md

 Hello everyone, and welcome.

-In the last we saw how to use kubectl to create a new pod for the sole purpose of creating a bash terminal inside it.
-We also demoed a similar approach using docker.
+In the last video we saw how we can look inide a image by spawning a container from that image, and then open up a bash terminal inside it.
+I demoed how to do that using the docker way and the kubernetes way, side by side.

-Now what if you want to create a bash session inside an existing container?
+Now what if you want to create a bash session inside a container that's already running?
+That's something you might want to do if a container is misbehaving and you want to investigate why.

-That's possible using docker exec, if you're working with containers directly, or with kubectl exec if the container is running inside a pod.
-Like last time, I'll demo both approaches side-dy-side so that you can see the similarities.
+Well, in docker, you can do that using the docker exec command, and in Kubernetes you can do it using the kubectl exec command.
+Both of these commands once again look quite similar, so I'll demo them side-by-side like last time.

 Also like before, I'll start monitoring my list of containers and pods.

 ```
+watch -n 1 kubectl get pods
+watch -n 1 docker container ls
 ```

-As you can see we don't have any containers or pods running.
+As you can see we don't have any or pods running.

 For this demo, I'll create a docker container using the official httpd image, and I'll name this container, webserver: